Frequently Asked Questions

 We believe the impact of our work is far reaching in many respects, including those we deliver sessions to, those who make use of our resources, those organisations who support our work and share our vision, as well as those with whom our policy works engages and informs.
 To find out more, you can read our latest Annual Report here.

 How Many People Do You Reach?

-- In 2021, our Financial Wellbeing Workshops helped over 2,800 UK adults to get to grips with their money.
+- In 2022, our Financial Wellbeing Workshops helped nearly 7,800 UK adults, in Workplaces and Community Groups to get to grips with their money.

-- Our Money Stats report reaches a warm audience of around 4,400 subscribers each month, giving them a full, objective overview of the UK’s finances and engaging them with our messages and perspective.
+- Our Money Statistics report reaches a warm audience of around 4,400 subscribers each month, giving them a full, objective overview of the UK’s finances and engaging them with our messages and perspective.

-- Through our social media channels, we inspire over 8,000 people each day with our vision.
+- Through our social media channels, we inspire almost 9,500 people each day with our vision.

 Can I Get Financial Advice or Financial Support From You?

 We work with groups of people through our Workshops and Webinars, while our Resources are designed to help individuals.
 Beyond this, we unfortunately do not work with people on an individual basis and are unable to provide any specific financial advice or support.
 There are many organisations set up to provide personalised advice and support, some of whom are listed on our Signposting page and we suggest individuals should contact one of these in the first instance.

 We cannot assist any individual or group with their specific financial needs and are not able to respond to any funding requests received.